VainF/DeepLabV3Plus-Pytorch/README.md

 * run with --crop_val to use cropped image for validation.

-* **10G GPU RAM** is required for batch size of 12.
-If GPU memory is limited, try to reduce crop size.
+* **9GB GPU Memory** is required for batch size of 12 and ResNet50.
+If GPU memory is limited, try to reduce crop size or batch size.
 Note that batchnorm needs large bacth size.
 As an alternative, you can try [group normalization (GN)](https://arxiv.org/abs/1803.08494).

 * Multi-Grid are **not introduced** in this repo according to the paper. see 4.3 of [2].